cockpit-project/cockpit/doc/routing.md

 Therefore we use a windowing flow control protocol.
 It is based around per-channel "ping" control messages.
 In the Cockpit protocol "ping" messages in a channel are responded to by specific leaves of the graph.
-They are replied to with a "pong" contaning otherwise identical content.
+They are replied to with a "pong" containing otherwise identical content.
 Other "ping" messages are used as keep alives, but these are beyond the scope of this description.